librun/HASS-S3-Compatible/README.md

 # S3 Compatible for Home Assistant

 A Home Assistant custom integration to support uploading backups to S3 compatible endpoints.
-This is a slight modification of the official [AWS S3](https://www.home-assistant.io/integrations/aws_s3) integration.
+This is a slight modification of the official [AWS S3](https://www.home-assistant.io/integrations/aws_s3) integration and combinate function from [HASS-S3](https://github.com/robmarkcole/HASS-S3)

 ## Installation